Terms & conditions

 As used herein and throughout this Agreement:

-1.4 Deliverables means the services and work product specified in the Proposal to be delivered by Designer to Client, in the form and media specified in the Proposal.
+1.3 Deliverables means the services and work product specified in the proposal to be delivered by Designer to Client, in the form and media specified in the proposal.

-1.7 Final Deliverables means the final versions of Deliverables provided by Designer and accepted by Client.
+1.6 Final deliverables means the final versions of deliverables provided by Designer and accepted by Client.

-1.8 Preliminary Works means all creative content including, but not limited to, concepts, sketches, visual presentations, or other alternate or preliminary designs and documents developed by Designer and which may or may not be shown and or delivered to Client for consideration but do not form part of the Final Works.
+1.7 Preliminary works means all creative content including, but not limited to, concepts, sketches, visual presentations, or other alternate or preliminary designs and documents developed by Designer and which may or may not be shown and or delivered to Client for consideration but do not form part of the final works.

-1.9 Project means the scope and purpose of the Client’s identified usage of the work product as described in the Proposal.
+1.8 Project means the scope and purpose of the Client’s identified usage of the work product as described in the proposal.

-1.10 Services means all services and the work product to be provided to Client by Designer as described and otherwise further defined in the Proposal.
+1.9 Services means all services and the work product to be provided to Client by Designer as described and otherwise further defined in the proposal.

-1.11 Third Party Materials means proprietary third party materials which are incorporate into the Final Deliverables, including without limitation stock photography or illustration.
+1.10 Third party materials means proprietary third party materials which are incorporate into the final deliverables, including without limitation stock photography or illustration.

-1.13 Working Files means all underlying work product and digital files utilised by Designer to create the Preliminary Works and Final Works other than the format comprising the Final Deliverables.
+1.11 Working files means all underlying work product and digital files utilised by Designer to create the preliminary works and final works other than the format comprising the final deliverables.

-3.4 Invoices.
-The deposit invoice must be paid within fifteen (15) days of receipt.
-All further invoices are payable within thirty (30) days of receipt.
+3.3 Invoices.
+An upfront and advance payment (typically 50% of the total project fee) is required to commence the project.
+All invoices are payable within thirty (30) days of receipt.
 A monthly service charge of 8 percent is payable on all overdue balances.
 Payments will be credited first to late payment charges and next to the unpaid balance.
 Client shall be responsible for all collection or legal fees necessitated by lateness or default in payment.
 Designer reserves the right to withhold delivery and any transfer of ownership of any current work if accounts are not current or overdue invoices are not paid in full.
-All grants of any license to use or transfer of ownership of any intellectual property rights under this Agreement are conditioned upon receipt of payment in full which shall be inclusive of any and all outstanding Additional Costs, Taxes, Expenses, and Fees, Charges, or the costs of Changes.
+All grants of any license to use or transfer of ownership of any intellectual property rights under this agreement are conditioned upon receipt of payment in full which shall be inclusive of any and all outstanding additional costs, taxes, expenses, and fees, charges, or the costs of changes.

 4. Changes

-4.1 General Changes.
-The standard Project Services includes an initial concepts stage and two iteration stages unless otherwise stated.
-The Client has the opportunity to provide feedback for Changes on completion of each of these stages by the Designer.
+4.1 General changes.
+The standard project services includes an initial concepts stage and two iteration stages unless otherwise stated.
+The Client has the opportunity to provide feedback for changes on completion of each of these stages by the Designer.
 One round of reasonable amendments is included in the cost if raised after the final outcomes are sent for review.
-The Client shall pay additional charges for changes requested which are outside the scope of the Services on a time and materials basis, at Designer’s standard hourly rate of £80 per hour.
-Such charges shall be in addition to all other amounts payable under the Proposal, despite any maximum budget, contract price or final price identified therein.
-Designer may extend or modify any delivery schedule or deadlines in the Proposal and Deliverables as may be required by such Changes.
+The Client shall pay additional charges for changes requested which are outside the scope of the services on a time and materials basis, at Designer’s standard hourly rate of £90 per hour.
+Such charges shall be in addition to all other amounts payable under the proposal, despite any maximum budget, contract price or final price identified therein.
+Designer may extend or modify any delivery schedule or deadlines in the proposal and deliverables as may be required by such changes.

 5. Client responsibilities

-6.1 The Designer retains the right to reproduce, publish and display the Deliverables in Designer’s portfolios and websites, in galleries, design periodicals and other media or exhibits for the purposes of recognition of creative excellence or professional advancement, and to be credited with authorship of the Deliverables in connection with such uses.
-Either party, subject to the other’s reasonable approval, may describe its role in relation to the Project and, if applicable, the services provided to the other party on its website and in other promotional materials, and, if not expressly objected to, include a link to the other party’s website.
+6.5 The Designer may use the Deliverables for self-promotion, unless restricted by a signed NDA.
+This includes the right to reproduce, publish and display the deliverables in Designer’s portfolios and websites, in galleries, design periodicals and other media or exhibits for the purposes of recognition of creative excellence or professional advancement, and to be credited with authorship of the deliverables in connection with such uses.
+Either party, subject to the other’s reasonable approval, may describe its role in relation to the project and, if applicable, the services provided to the other party on its website and in other promotional materials, and, if not expressly objected to, include a link to the other party’s website.

 7. Confidential information